Rullbeng/rg_master/_posts/2019-08-24-Guide-Website-Building.markdown

 ---
 layout: post
 title: "How to Get More Customers Without Selling Your Kidney"
-description: Spend less worrying about getting customers and more time on your business by making a website.
+description: Spend less time worrying about getting customers and more time on your business by making a website.
 permalink: /Website-Making-Guide-Keep-Kidney
 date:   2019-09-14 11:20:00 -0700
 author: Ruben Gutierrez